dalehassinger/Blog/unlocking-the-potential-vmware-aria-operations-metric-searching/index.md

 * Metric Searches are a great way to do get some quick data.
 * Nice way for non-admins to get data they want to see that isn't included in OOTB (Out of The Box) Dashboards and Views.
 * Quick way to be able to stack metrics from multiple objects.
+* Metric Search adds a way to extend how you would use Aria Operations Standard version, because you can not create custom dashboards and views.
 {{< /admonition >}}

 ---